 And I'll bet you they'll enforce that out there.

-I'll bet you if an illegal immigrant turns you in, if you're in Calabasas and you're smoking, and an illegal immigrant sees you and turns you in, they'll give the illegal immigrant a citation.
+I'll bet you if an illegal immigrant turns you in, if you're in Calabasas and you're smoking, and an illegal immigrant sees you and turns you in, they'll give the illegal immigrant a citation, an honorary badge, an honorary member of the Citizens Task Force against public smoking in Calabasas.

-An honorary member of the citizens task force against public smoking in Calabasas, and you violating law by smoking in an open-air park uh will be sent to the Hooskow.
+And you violating the law by smoking in an open-air park will be sent to the Huskow.

 Little animal story here.